 Network security is a broad area with issues ranging from identity theft, network intrusions, to session hijacking.
-The case studies presented here prove that without strong mathematical techniques, it is impossible to build practical systems that are secure.
-The attacks we presented show adversaries commonly side-step cryptographic protections, establishing that mathematical foundations are necessary but not sufficient.
-One area that is in need of solid mathematical foundations is the area of network intrusion detection.
+The case studies presented here show that without strong mathematical techniques, it is impossible to build practical systems that are secure.
+The attacks we presented show adversaries commonly side-step cryptographic protections, thus proving that mathematical foundations are necessary but not sufficient.
+One area that is in need of formal methods is network intrusion detection.
 The goal is to build a system that can automatically identify attempts by an intruder to compromise the confidentiality, integrity or availability of a resource over the network.
 The current systems fall significantly short of achieving this goal.
 The alarm volume from sensors deployed at different client sites can be in the millions at managed security service centers, out of which over 99% are false alarms (Treinen & Thurimella, 2006).
 Finding true alarms from false ones in this environment is a great challenge.
 Past attempts using statistical modeling, analysis of traffic patterns, and enumeration of possible attack paths have all met with limited success.
 We believe fundamentally new techniques based on solid mathematical foundations are required.

+Acknowledgements

-Acknowledgements: The authors are grateful to Christian Grothoff, Will Mitchell, and James Treinen for their helpful comments.
+The authors are grateful to the referee, Christian Grothoff, Will Mitchell, and James Treinen for their helpful comments.
 Their feedback helped improve the presentation significantly.
+Dr. Thurimella would also like to gratefully acknowledge the partial support he received from the NSF under Grant No. DUE - 0416969.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect those of the NSF.